jlchan/jlchan.github.io/_pages/research.md

 Discretely entropy stable methods aim to restore stability while maintaining high order accuracy by ensuring that numerical solutions satisfy a semi-discrete entropy inequality.
 This entropy inequality serves as a generalization of  conservation or dissipation of energy, and ensures that the numerical solution does not blow up so long as the solution is physical (e.g. positive density, pressure).

-Below is an example of a compressible inviscid weak shock-vortex interaction from [Shu 1998](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19980007543.pdf) using an entropy stable method on a quadrilateral mesh of 100\times 50 elements of polynomial degree 4.
+Below is a horizontally periodic version of a compressible inviscid weak shock-vortex interaction from [Shu 1998](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19980007543.pdf) using an entropy stable method on a quadrilateral mesh of 100\times 50 elements of polynomial degree 4.
 No regularization is applied apart from a consistent [interface dissipation](https://www.sciencedirect.com/science/article/pii/S0021999116306477), yet the solution remains stable in the presence of the shock.

 <img src="../files/shockVortexTp3.png" width="450" />
 <img src="../files/shockVortexTp7.png" width="450" />